denizgursoy/gotouch/README.md

 `gotouch --file path-to-yaml`

-gotouch command uses yaml file for prompting user to enter name and select  project structure.
+gotouch command uses [properties yaml](#Write-your-yaml-file) file for prompting user to enter name and select  project structure.
 If file flag value is not provided, it is going to use [default properties yaml](https://github.com/denizgursoy/go-touch-projects/blob/main/properties.yaml).
-The command ask for project name first.
+Firstly,The command asks for project name.
 Project name is written to go module and used for directory name.

 ### package subcommand